kat-lookout/kat-lookout.github.io/src/posts/202501-reading-reflections.md

 I'm still chugging through the audiobook version of *The Shadow Rising* by Robert Jordan.
 This is probably the third time I've taken a stab at *The Wheel of Time* series.
 I do enjoy fantasy, if not as much as science fiction.
 I struggle with how complex the world-building can be; I've tended to lose interested when reading in book form, so I'm attempting it in audiobook form this time.

-I was spoiled by [https://en.wikipedia.org/wiki/Rosamund_Pike](Rosamund Pike)'s narration of the first three books.
+I was spoiled by [Rosamund Pike](https://en.wikipedia.org/wiki/Rosamund_Pike)'s narration of the first three books.
 I couldn't get my hands on the fourth book narrated by her, while the narrators of *The Shadow Rising* are quite good, Rosamund does excel at bringing th characters to life.
 I may have to take a break from the series and wait for her narration of future books if they aren't available yet.
 That said, I do find it interesting that that the